introdh2016/final_grant/TrackingSOC.md

 * Nicole Maurantonio – University of Richmond
 * Victoria Charles – University of Richmond
 * Lauren Tilton – University of Richmond
-* Admissions – University of Richmond
+* Office of Admissions – University of Richmond